Lewisham Council Homepage Skip navigation

 An education site with many habitats as been created largely due to the efforts of David Larkin, a local London Wildlife Trust member who has put enormous amounts of time into the management and monitoring of the site.

 The steep sides of the embankment are wooded.
-Sycamore was the dominant tree before the site became managed, but many of these were removed and replaced with native species such as hornbeam and hazel.
+Sycamore was the dominant tree but many of these were removed and replaced with native species such as hornbeam and hazel.

-A large plum tree was kept, and provides lots of fruit in late summer for visitors to the reserve - birds and humans.
+A large plum tree provides lots of fruit in late summer for visitors to the reserve - birds and humans.

 History